 It's palpable that this isn't Devery's first, second, or third rodeo.
 Her résumé dates back to her first lead role in Jeff Barnaby's 2013 cult-classic film, Rhymes For Young Ghouls.
-Whenever "action" is called, she wants it to give what it's supposed to give — whether that's as herself, Sam Black Crow on Neil Gaiman's book-turned-series American Gods, Jess Wells on Peacock's critically acclaimed Rutherford Falls, or Elora Danan on Sterlin Harjo and Taika Waititi's new FX/Hulu collaboration, Reservation Dogs, which, just days after our shoot, would be picked up for a season two.
+Whenever "action" is called, she wants it to give what it's supposed to give — as herself, Sam Black Crow on Neil Gaiman's book-turned-series American Gods, Jess Wells on Peacock's critically-acclaimed Rutherford Falls, or Elora Danan on Sterlin Harjo and Taika Waititi's new FX/Hulu collaboration, Reservation Dogs.

-In the makeup chair, Devery's easygoing vibe is offset by a sharp sarcasm that allows a glass-blowing reality TV competition, Jamaican vegan food in Toronto, and inheriting your colonizer's language to all exist in one very chill conversation.
+In the makeup chair, Devery's easygoing vibe is offset by sharp sarcasm that allows a glass-blowing reality TV competition, vegan Jamaican food in Toronto, and inheriting your colonizer's language to all exist in one very chill conversation.

 But don't mistake her calm for a lack of conviction.
-Devery, who is Mohawk, was born in 1993.
-It was just three years after the Oka Crisis in Quebec, where her Kahnawake community stood alongside Kanesatake and Akwesasne Mohawks in a 78-day standoff against Canadian armed forces to fight against a golf-course expansion onto sacred Mohawk burial grounds.
+Devery, who is Mohawk, was born in 1993, just three years after the Oka Crisis in Quebec.
+For 78 days, her Kahnawake community stood alongside Kanesatake and Akwesasne Mohawks in a standoff against Canadian armed forces to fight a golf-course expansion onto sacred Mohawk burial grounds.
 Though the aftermath of that resistance did not result in the retrieval of their territory, it left an indelible mark of pride.
 "Growing up in the legacy and in the wake of the Oka Crisis on my rez was especially invigorating for my generation of Kanien:keha'ka [Mohawks]," she recalls.
-For Devery, being political isn't a choice — it's a way of life.
+For Devery, her politics are not a choice — they are a way of life.
 At 16, she cofounded the Kahnawà:ke Youth Forum with other young community members who shared a desire to get involved with local elections.
 These days, she uses her art to mobilize, turning her attention to something she needed as a child: representation.

-As soon as Devery swaps her checkered Vans slip-ons for white Jimmy Choo booties, I see what she meant when she said she channels America's Next Top Model for shoots.
+The commotion of the bridge overhead and foot traffic on Wythe Avenue are not enough to steal Devery’s attention or her thunder.
+As soon as she swaps her checkered Vans slip-ons for white Jimmy Choo booties, I see what she meant when she said she channels America's Next Top Model for shoots.
 As the camera clicks feed lively, colorful shots of Devery's smize to a nearby monitor, it's hard to envision her in any other line of work.
 But there was a time when she chose quite a different path: working at the Native Women's Shelter in Montreal.
 "I had never attended theater school, or drama school, or [had] any formal training for acting outside of programs that were a few months long," she says.
 "But it was working at the shelter that I had learned and witnessed many depths of humanity."
 Her warmth and empathy are particularly affecting when she finishes posing after nearly an hour, wipes her sweat with a towel, then turns to ask me if I'm OK.

 Barnaby's Rhymes For Young Ghouls found Devery working with an Indigenous director, on an Indigenous story, just five minutes away from her reserve.
 She was galvanized by the intimacy she felt reading the character breakdown for Aila, a 15-year-old Mi'kmaq on the Red Crow Reservation in 1976.
 It all signaled a world of possibility for Devery, who won a Canadian Screen Award for the role.
-But, she found, the experience was the exception.
+Later, she discovered that her experience on that film was the exception, not the rule.
 "I moved to New York, and then I blew through all my money because all the jobs I had lined up all fell through like clockwork," she recalls.
 It was a lonely and isolating realization to find that there were so few roles for Indigenous actresses.
 "I had to tell my agent, 'If I'm going to have a sex scene, it's not going to be in buckskin, and it's not going to be in a bed of furs.'"
 With the realization that she'd need to create the stories she wanted to tell herself, Devery began writing and directing projects like her 2016 award-winning short Stolen.

 Before banking the role of Elora Danan Postoak, Devery reached out to Sterlin with a heads up that she'd be auditioning.
 At the time, he just couldn't see the older, more sophisticated actress playing a scrappy teenager.
 "I think back to thinking that maybe it wouldn't work, and I can't imagine that now.
 She has this quiet, undeniable strength and power that she possesses as a human being — that she doesn't have to talk about, that she doesn't have to show, but it's there."
 Sterlin gets choked up.
 "I feel weak next to her.
 I feel like she holds me up.
 And I feel like she has been that for this project."
 This kind of high praise is not hard to come by from Devery's friends, collaborators, and peers.